 9. FluxBB (old school)

-FluxBB is yet another simple and lightweight open source forum.
-When compared to some others, it may not be super actively maintained but if you just want to deploy a basic forum with a few users, you can easily give this a try.
+FluxBB is yet another simple and lightweight open-source forum.
+When compared to some others, it no longer actively maintained, but if you just want to deploy a basic forum with a few users, you can easily give this a try.

-You can explore more about it in their official website and the GitHub page.
+You can explore more about it on their official website and the GitHub page.

 10. MyBB (less popular but worth a look)